 Surefire clues that you have adaptive shortening

-- You know you have adaptive shortening if you struggle to stand up straight after sitting for a long time.
+- You struggle to stand up straight after sitting for a long time.
 Your motions are similar to a much older senior getting up very slowly due to aging.

-- Your posture becomes progressively compromised, simulating the appearance of someone with that of a slouched back or hunch rather than standing perfectly upright as you used to.
+- Your posture becomes progressively compromised, simulating the appearance of someone with that of a slouched posture or hunch rather than standing perfectly upright as you used to.

 - Symptoms of stiffness and aches are common.
-They do diminish over time but end up returning whenever you go back to your way of sitting.
+They do diminish over time but end up returning whenever you resume your way of sitting.

-- You have a persistent dull ache in your lower back.
-Arching your back brings some slight relief.
+- You have a persistent dull ache and arching your body brings some slight relief.

 Why it takes time to correct